 If possible, the supply voltage should be reduced by adjusting it more closely to the maximum required speed depending on application requirements.
 There is a general rule of thumb to estimate the minimum supply voltage:

 Supply voltage = (Max. speed requirement / Speed constant of the motor) x 1.2

 Another possibility will be to choose a motor controller offering a higher maximum supply voltage (e.g. 70V instead of 50V) and increasing the margin in between the power supply voltage (e.g 50V) and the “Overvoltage” error state.

 6.)
 Brake chopper / Shunt regulator

-If some or even all of the mentioned measures still cannot fully solve the problem due to the amount of reversed energy, one or more shunt regulators (or so-called brake choppers) have to be installed to consume the reversed energy, e.g. "maxon DSR 50/5" (#309687) or "maxon DSR 70/30" (#235811).
+If some or even all of the mentioned measures still cannot fully solve the problem due to the amount of reversed energy, a shunt regulator (or so-called brake chopper) has to be installed to consume the reversed energy, e.g. "maxon DSR 50/5" (#309687) or "maxon DSR 70/30" (#235811).

 There can be one shunt regulator in use for multiple drives depending on the amount of reversed energy.
 The shunt regulator has to be placed in the supply voltage line in between the power supply and the controller.

 Some guidance based on your concrete application required?

 If you need some investigation focused on your concrete application, please open a request and provide us much information as possible about your application, your system, the load and motion profiles.
 Please find a check list of information which is required in the document "What information is required by support".